nathanboachie/BBB-PPP/Bubble_Dynamics/doc/README_BUBBLE_DYNAMICS.md

 ## Building the software and running the examples

-### Building the software
+#### A) Building the software

-The software can be built from the terminal with the following command lines on Linux systems:
+This portion of the solver computes the temporal evolution of the bubble and fluid-fluid interface boundaries.
+It may be run as stand-alone and can be built from the terminal with the following command lines on Linux systems:

 ```
 $ cd Bubble_Dynamics/